Scars from acne can seem like double punishment — first you had to deal with the pimples, now you have marks as a reminder.

 Laser resurfacing.
 This procedure can be done in the doctor's or dermatologist's office.
 The laser removes the damaged top layer of skin and tightens the middle layer, leaving skin smoother.
 It can take anywhere from a few minutes to an hour.
 The doctor will try to lessen any pain by first numbing the skin with local anesthesia.
 It usually takes between 3 and 10 days for the skin to heal completely.

 Dermabrasion.
 This treatment uses a rotating wire brush or spinning diamond instrument to wear down the surface of the skin.
 As the skin heals, a new, smoother layer replaces the abraded skin.
 It may take a bit longer for skin to heal using dermabrasion — usually between 10 days and 3 weeks.

 Fractional laser therapy.
 This type of treatment works at a deeper level than laser resurfacing or dermabrasion, Because fractional laser therapy doesn't wound the top layer of tissue, healing time is shorter.
 Someone who has had this type of treatment may just look a bit sunburned for a couple of days.

 For "rolling" scars, doctors sometimes inject material under the scar to raise it to the level of normal skin.
 Finally, in some cases, a doctor may recommend surgery to remove deeply indented scars.

 One thing you shouldn't do to deal with acne scars is load up your face with masks or fancy lotions — these won't help and may irritate your skin further, making the scars red and even more noticeable.

 If you have a red or brownish mark on your face that you got from a bad zit, it should eventually fade.
 However, it may take 12 months or longer.
-Talk to your doctor if you're upset about acne marks; he or she may have advice on what you can do.
+If you're upset about acne marks, talk to your doctor, who might have advice on what you can do.